 Private Internet Access doesn’t deal in gimmicks or tiered limitations.
 It offers a single, all-inclusive plan with every feature unlocked (unlimited devices, all protocols, full customization), no matter how long you subscribe.
 The only variable is the duration, and naturally, the longer you go, the less you pay per month.

-1-Month Plan — Total Flexibility, Highest Price
+1-Month Plan: Total Flexibility, Highest Price

-It’s not the cheapest short-term VPN out there, but it’s still more affordable than ExpressVPN’s $12.95 plan.
+If you only need a VPN for a short-term trip, to access region-blocked content, or just want to test the waters, PIA’s $11.95/month plan gives you complete access with no restrictions.
+It’s not the cheapest short-term VPN out there, but it’s still more affordable than most monthly plans.
 You get everything included (no watered-down experience), but the per-month cost adds up fast, so this one’s best for brief use or testing before going long-term.

-6-Month Plan — Decent Middle Ground
+6-Month Plan: Decent Middle Ground

-2-Year + 2 Months Free — The Best Value (with Our Deal)
+2-Year + 2 Months Free: The Best Value (With Our Deal)

-And nothing’s held back.
-You get unlimited connections, 91 server countries, RAM-only infrastructure, advanced kill switch options, and split tunneling by app or IP.
+Nothing’s held back.
+You get unlimited simultaneous connections, 90 server countries, RAM infrastructure, advanced kill switch options, and split tunneling by app or IP.
 During our tests, this long-term plan easily handled 14 connected devices simultaneously, without a hiccup in speed or performance.
+If you’re ready to go all-in on digital privacy, this is the plan to get in July 2026.

-Renewal Pricing — Still Reasonable Long-Term
+Renewal Pricing: Still Reasonable Long-Term

 Features That Actually Matter